RedisBloom/RedisBloom/docs/commands/bf.scandump.md

-Begins an incremental save of the bloom filter.
+Begins an incremental save of the Bloom filter.

-This is useful for large bloom filters which cannot fit into the normal `DUMP` and `RESTORE` model.
+This command is useful for large Bloom filters which cannot fit into the normal `DUMP` and `RESTORE` model.

 The first time this command is called, the value of `iter` should be 0.